39th International Piano Competition

-In this competition may enrol pianists of any nationality, aged between 18 to 30 years by the time of the competition, who have not obtained the first prize of this competition in previous editions.
+The competition is open to pianists of any nationality who are 18 to 30 years old at the time of the competition, and who have not obtained the first prize of this competition in previous editions.

-The registration period is open from the date of this notice until April 11 2018 inclusive and registration will be made by sending the registration form via the competition website.
+The registration period is from this notice publication date till march 31th of 2020 inclusive.
+The register, the applicant will send the registration form via the competition website.

-The payment will be made for the full amount, free of charges for the competition, by bank transfer to:
+The payment will be made by bank transfer, for the full amount, without any charges made for the competition, to:

 EBERLIN BEAUTY INTERNATIONAL SL